🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 In these instances, the actual supply of the product has a limited, tangible number.
 This is at its most powerful when used with physical acts where people can explicitly see the number of products is depleting in front of their eyes.
 The key element is that the consumer has to genuinely believe that there is a limited supply.
 Once you sell out, the illusion will be immediately (and irreparably) broken if you just bring out more stock.

-There aren’t many people who genuinely remember the days when Spotify wasn’t mainstream and everywhere.
+There aren't many people who genuinely remember the days when Spotify wasn't mainstream and everywhere.
 But these times did exist.
-Rather than open up their platform immediately, Spotify’s marketing team decided to create a system of invites where you simply weren’t allowed to join the platform unless you received one.
+Rather than open up their platform immediately, Spotify's marketing team decided to create a system of invites where you simply weren't allowed to join the platform unless you received one.
 The genius in this tactic was that the invites only applied to those wanting to use the free version of Spotify.
 If you were willing to pay the subscription then you were able to skip the queue and join immediately.
-This tactic drummed up massive amounts of interest, intrigue and sales.
+This allowed Spotify to create an aura of exclusivity around their paid offering, as noted by marketing professor Jonah Berger: "When something is difficult to obtain, we assume it must be more valuable."
+This tactic drummed up massive amounts of interest, intrigue and sales by making the premium subscription feel like a scarce, high-value product.

 Limited Time

-Rather than limiting the amount of products that you can sell, you’re limiting the window that the product is available for.
-These are the flash sales that we all know.
-In fact, as this article is being written Prime Day is drawing hundreds of thousands of customers hoping that they’ll be able to get hold of some flash deals across a mere 2 days.
-Don’t act quickly enough and it’s gone.
+Rather than limiting the amount of products that you can sell, you're limiting the window that the product is available for.
+These are the flash sales that we all know, like Amazon Prime Day which draws hundreds of thousands of customers hoping to snag limited-time deals before they expire.
+Don't act quickly enough and the opportunity is gone.
+Research by Experian found that flash sales can boost conversion rates by over 35% compared to regular online promotions.
+The time-limited nature creates a potent fear of missing out that compels shoppers to purchase right away rather than risk losing access to the special pricing or inventory.

 Seeing as video games are, effectively thanks to downloads, unlimited in number and quantity the only real way to develop scarcity is through limited time sales.
 Steam has a habit of this through their legendary Steam Sales.
 The principle is that for a limited time only there are massive discounts on games across the platform and these are genuinely massive discounts.
 Their sales tend to tie in with holiday events such as Christmas and Summer.